Guidelines for Club Handicappers

-- Player 'B' who regularly competes in qualifying handicap games and tournaments at various different clubs around the country including many events published in the CA fixtures book.
-Providing a realistic beginner's, initial handicap has been set for player 'B' the Automatic Handicap Systems should, in the majority of cases, now maintain player 'B's handicap so that it truly represents his or her abilities.
-The exception may be for cases where player 'B' is or becomes a rapid improver where again the Club Handicapper should play a pivotal role.
+- Player 'B' who regularly competes in qualifying handicap games and tournaments at various different clubs around the country, including many events published in the Croquet England Fixtures Calendar.
+Providing a realistic beginner's, initial handicap has been set for player 'B', the Automatic Handicap Systems should, in the majority of cases, now maintain player 'B's handicap so that it truly represents his or her abilities.
+The exception may be for cases where player 'B' is, or becomes, a rapid improver, where again the Club Handicapper should play a pivotal role.

 - Player 'C' jealously protects their handicap either by omitting or adding game results to their handicap cards in order to maintain an inaccurate handicap and thereby deliberately gain an advantage.
 Again the Club Handicapper needs to step in to prevent this.

 In order to reduce the likelihood of the above scenarios developing, the Club Handicapper should:

 - Ensure that all newcomers to the game understand how to correctly complete their handicap cards and the criteria for qualifying games that should be recorded on the card.
 Also to explain how the handicap system works in relation to triggering a lower handicap and importantly, the relevant next trigger point for a player who loses their next few games and falls back through the same trigger point.
 Ensure spare handicap cards are available to all who may need them.